Photo copyrights can be a tricky thing, and as a general rule, you want to make sure that images you will be using have been obtained lawfully.

 Just get in the habit of reading that fine print because even those commercial photos can have limitations on usage that you might not have been aware of.

-Some of the common commercial stock photography and editorial photography websites used in the movie poster business are:
+Some of the standard commercial stock photography and editorial photography websites used in the movie poster business are:

 My recommended stock photography website for personal projects and when working on non-movie poster commercial projects is Envato because they have a yearly subscription at one low price.